HR AI Glossary

 Inside this glossary:

 These foundational terms define the core building blocks of artificial intelligence in human resources.
-Before exploring specialized applications, learning these concepts is essential for understanding how AI thinks, learns, and transforms talent strategies.
+Before exploring specialized applications, it is essential to learn these concepts to understand how AI thinks, learns, and transforms talent strategies.
 From basic artificial intelligence to advanced language models, these nine terms form the vocabulary every HR leader needs to navigate AI-powered talent solutions with confidence.

 Artificial Intelligence (AI)